 Unlocking the Bootloader and Installing TWRP – How to Guide

-- Use Rufus to burn the FireISO to a USB drive or CD (I use a 32GB thumb drive, but you can use much smaller).
+- Use Rufus (or similar sofware) to burn the FireISO to a USB drive or CD (I use a 32GB thumb drive, but you can use much smaller).

 - Boot up Linux using the USB drive

 - Download the kamakiri-mantis exploit code and extract the kamakiri folder to the desktop.

 - Remove the Firestick 4K casing using a credit card (or similar).

 See images below but part 1 of my 3-step (when I complete the next 2 steps) video tutorial details this step.